xnuinside/simple-ddl-parser/README.md

 To dump result in json use argument .run(dump=True)

 You also can provide a path where you want to have a dumps with schema with argument

 ### TODO in next Releases

-1. Support for references (Foreigein key) in column defenition
-2. Support for separate ALTER TABLE statements for Foreigein keys like
+1. Support for separate ALTER TABLE statements for Foreigein keys like

 ```sql